Back to Insights

 Why Evaluation Matters

 Without evaluation, prompt engineering is guesswork.
 You might feel that one prompt produces better results than another, but unless you measure systematically, you cannot optimise reliably or demonstrate improvement to leadership.
+Evaluation transforms prompt engineering from an art into a discipline.

 Building an Evaluation Framework